WAIVER OF LIABILITY

 - If enough players to start the game arrive between 10 and 15 minutes after the scheduled start time, the game will be officiated and played as a scrimmage but will still be recorded as a forfeit.

 - Once 15 minutes after the scheduled start time has passed, the game is still recorded as a forfeit and the teams are allowed to use the remaining time to practice or organize a pickup game.
-Officials are not required to stay and officiate.
+Referees are not required to stay and officiate.

 - Playing time will be two 20-minute halves with a 3-minute half time.